lsu-ddem/intro-to-esports/content/7- Entertainment Research/5_Lesson_5/_index.en.md

 ### Overview:

-Design aspects and meaning (patterns a designs in [costumes](https://www.npr.org/2018/02/16/586513016/black-panther-costume-designer-draws-on-the-sacred-geometry-of-africa) or a zoom out effect to space and the significance of a certain event etc)
+Design aspects and meaning (patterns a designs in [costumes](https://www.npr.org/2018/02/16/586513016/black-panther-costume-designer-draws-on-the-sacred-geometry-of-africa) or a zoom out effect to space and the significance of a certain event etc).

 ### Expected Lesson Duration: